Popmotion/popmotion/docs/api/action.md

 Action is a simplified Rx-inspired reactive stream focussed on animation.

 Every Popmotion animation and input is an action.
-When an action is started, it returns an interface that includes **at least** a `stop` method.
+When an action is started, it returns a simple  interface that includes **at least** a `stop` method.

 ## Import